2012 Dutch general election

 Early general elections were held in the Netherlands on 12 September 2012 after Prime Minister Mark Rutte handed in his government's resignation to Queen Beatrix on 23 April.
-The 150 seats of the House of Representatives of the Netherlands were contested using party-list proportional representation.
+The 150 seats of the House of Representatives were contested using party-list proportional representation.
 The People's Party for Freedom and Democracy (VVD) received a plurality of the votes, followed by the Labour Party (PvdA).

 Prior to the election, polls had predicted an increase in support for the Socialist Party, primarily at the expense of the PvdA, but the PvdA regained support during the campaign, which was attributed to the leadership of Diederik Samsom and in the election the Socialist Party failed to improve its performance.
 The Party for Freedom (PVV) and Christian Democratic Appeal (CDA) both lost seats.

 After 49 days of negotiations, a new VVD-PvdA centrist government was formed on 5 November 2012, comprising Mark Rutte as prime minister along with 7 VVD ministers and 6 PvdA ministers.

 It was the first Netherlands-wide election in which the Caribbean Netherlands participated.